vincentserry/spark_docker_vlerick/README.md

-I copied this during class.
+I copied this during class 2.

-# Building solid data pipelines with PySpark
+# Building solid data pipelines with PySpark modified

 📚 A course brought to you by the [Data Minded Academy].